Jack Frost's Dating Advice

 For a moment Hiccup stood absolutely still before he opened his mouth again.

 "Um, okay, I…" But before he even got to finish Astrid had spun her dragon around and took off to another part of the village.
-"Right, bye I guess, maybe we'll talk later and I…can stop having conversations with myself that I ramble on in." he said, his voice getting quieter as his sentence carried on.
+"Right, bye I guess, maybe we'll talk later and I…can stop having conversations with myself that I ramble on in." he said, his voice getting quieter as his sentence came to a pathetic end.

 "I have never seen someone mess up that bad before."